apache/incubator-retired-edgent-samples/README.md

 ## Running the samples

-See the README.md in each sample category directory.
+See the README.md in each sample category directory for information on running the samples.

 # Using Eclipse

-The Edgent Git repository, or samples source release bundle, contains Maven project definitions for the samples.
+The Edgent Git repository and samples source release bundle contains Maven project definitions for the samples.

 Once you import the Maven projects into your workspace, builds